Fossj117/fossj117.github.io/notes.md

 }
 </script>

-*Just little notes and quotes that I want to hold on to...*
+*Some bits and bobs that I want to hold on to...*

 {% assign sorted_notes = site.notes | sort: "num" %}